 A valid breakdown should be accompanied by above-average volume - at least 25–30% above the 20-period average.
 A breakdown on low volume is suspicious and may not hold.

-Bulkowski on Pullback and Volume
+Bulkowski on pullback and volume

 “When everyone sells their shares soon after a breakout, what is left is an unbalance of buying demand (since the sellers have all sold), so the price rises and pulls back to the confirmation point.”
 High-volume breakouts are paradoxically more likely to produce pullbacks to the neckline - creating your second entry opportunity.